arXiv/arxiv-docs/source/help/faq/whytex.md

 -------------------------------------------------------------

   *  arXiv cannot easily process pre-processed documents into more accessible formats such as HTML.
-  *  Source files are of higher archival value than converted documents because we can offer future services built upon them.
+  *  Source files are of higher archival value than converted documents because they can provide a foundation upon which we can develop future services and applications to maintain access and readability of papers indefinitely.
-  *  Source files can offer greater insight than just the full text that they extract, including "how did the author do `x` within their code?", which can offer learning opportunities to the next generation of scientists without having to re-invent macros that may be well written in your code.
+  *  Source files can offer greater insight than just the full text that they extract, such as understanding the techniques the author used to implement specific functions or features in their code, which can offer learning opportunities to the next generation of scientists without having to re-invent macros that may be well written in your code.

 Frequent Red Herring Concerns: